-Throughout this discussion, they will be drawing on knowledge developed by the Local Matters research network and a specific case study presented by Manchester Food Bank.
+Throughout this discussion, they drew on knowledge developed by the Local Matters research network and a specific case study presented by Manchester Food Bank.

 Their approach recognises that poverty, and the responses to it, need to be far more nuanced than the current social mobility agenda offers.

 When: 1:00-2:30pm, Thursday 1st December

 - Carl Emery, Lecturer in Education, University of Manchester